TauGuide/tau-guide-documents/docs/tau-conceptual-guide.md

 most pressing problems, those which concern large social constructs such as societies and nations, cannot be solved via discussions.
 If we follow the above reasoning the limits on the scale of discussions makes a major barrier in the course of human evolution.
-Tau-chain, or Tau, is a system designed to ultimately solve the problems inherent in scaling up discussions.
+Tauchain, or Tau, is a system designed to ultimately solve the problems inherent in scaling up discussions.
 It does so by the aid of machines.
 This, however, comes with a significant cost.
 The machines in the Tau network should have access to meaning.
 In other words, humans and machines speak in languages that they both understand.
 This